tardisgallifrey/tardisgallifrey/README.md

 </br>
-- 🔭 My interests,and thus lots of unfinished projects, are in Raspberry Pi SBC's, microcontrollers (Arduino, Adafruit, and PICO).
-I code in Reactjs, C, C++, Java and anything else that pops up.
+- 🔭 My interests,and thus lots of unfinished projects, are in Raspberry Pi SBC's and microcontrollers (Arduino, Adafruit, and PICO).
+I code in Reactjs, C, C++, C#, Java and anything else that pops up.
 I like to build things that are visible on the web but with backends that I like.
 - </br>

 </br>